Block2019/block2019.github.io/README.md

 ## Welcome to Block2019

-This is out attempt to build a scaleable blockchain.
+This is our attempt to build a scaleable blockchain.

 You know how, we can spin up a server, choose a language and start developing a website or application, we want to build the same experience as in this new blockchain era.